 - establish processes to assure the competence of applicants seeking recognition to practise the profession

-- establish processes to assure that licensed/registered/recognised physical therapists maintain competence, such as continuing professional development and requirements for practice
+- establish processes to assure that licensed/registered/recognised physical therapists maintain competence, such as requirements for continuing professional development and for maintenance of practice

 - establish processes to deal with complaints regarding licensed/registered/recognised physical therapists